jacobmgreer/Nitrate-Actions/README.md

-This repo contains updated files of my media consumption.

-Across vinyl, art, film, and television.
+This repo uses Github Actions to compile various datasets based on my television and film ratings.